Knorcedger/dotfiles/README.md

 # dotfiles

+Make it executable `chmod +x install.sh`
-Just type ./install.sh and the magic will start
+And type `./install.sh` and the magic will start